-There are many different types of migraines and just as many types of treatments ranging from over the counter medication, prescription pain relievers, or even Botox.
+There are many different types of migraines and just as many types of treatments ranging from over-the-counter medication, prescription pain relievers, or even Botox.
 Migraines affect approximately 18% of women and 5% of men in the United States.
-They can be debilitating and effect quality of life.
+They can be debilitating and affect quality of life.

-Unfortunately, many of the common treatment options were not designed with the intention of preventing the migraine attacks.
+Unfortunately, many of the common treatments were not designed for preventing migraine attacks.
 This is where acupuncture can be an invaluable treatment option.

 Meta-analysis of Migraine Studies